-That’s why it is especially noteworthy when one of the unsung heroes of the public service steps into the light — not from Australia’s Parliamentary Library in this case, but from Britain’s equivalent.
-The House of Commons Library’s senior statistician, Georgina Sturge, has just released a book that will get hearts racing among policy nerds: a book about data, or more specifically, bad data and how it can mislead policy discussions.
+That’s why it is especially noteworthy when an unsung backroom researcher steps into the limelight — not from the Parliamentary Library in this case, but from Britain’s equivalent.
+The person in question is Georgina Sturge, the House of Commons Library’s senior statistician, and she has just released a book about data — or, more specifically, about bad data and how it misleads.

 Sturge’s book, Bad Data, has particular resonance for anyone (like me) who has spent many years peering into the sausage-meat vats of public data collection and use.
 Almost every example of “bad data” advanced by Sturge has an Australian parallel.